The World’s Top 10 Presidential Aircraft

 The Airbus A340-313X VIP might be at the heart of Germany’s operation, but the whole fleet is impressive.
 And what’s more, they’re designed so that they can quickly be refitted as air hospitals.
 Does it get much safer than this?

 |Current Leader (Aug, 2019)||Vladimir Putin|

 A strong leader needs a strong aircraft, and that is exactly what Russia has in its Ilyushin IL-96-300.
 It came at a cost of around $500 million when factoring in the plush interiors and high-tech security.

 Physically, the Ilyushin IL-96-300 is a beast.
 The service ceiling is 12,000 meters, the wingspan stretches 65 meters, and the entire thing weighs around 270 tonnes.
 One of the key differences between this and the original is the defense systems on board.
 Special radars have a jamming, disorienting effect which makes it difficult to tail.
 And before any aircraft get too close, they’ll do well to consider the IL-96-300PU’s anti-aircraft defense system.

 In spite of its size, the plane can reach speeds of 900 km/h.
 But if you’re picturing an aircraft devised for raw power alone, think again.
 The interiors were actually designed by Ivan Glazunov.
-He’s the son of famous Russian artist Ilya Glazunov.
+He’s the son of a famous Russian artist, Ilya Glazunov.
 The outside of the plane may be built to resist attacks, but the inside is built to inspire.

-Security of the plane is paramount.
+The security of the plane is paramount.
 Keeping their cards close to their chest, Russian NTV Mir television stated that ‘All technical information on the closed project is a state secret’.
 But, judging by the photos, it’s safe to assume the President wants for nothing when on board.

 2: Boeing 787-8 Dreamliner – Mexico